Adithyanpy/bayes_ordinal/README.md

 This package is built upon and extends the excellent PyMC examples and documentation, as well as foundational research in Bayesian workflow:

+- **[Statistical Rethinking: A Bayesian Course with Examples in R and Stan (McElreath, 2020)](https://xcelab.net/rm/statistical-rethinking/)** - The definitive guide to Bayesian data analysis and workflow, providing the philosophical foundation, practical methodology, and diagnostic approaches that inform our package's design.
+Many of our workflow components, diagnostic tools, and model comparison methods are inspired by the principles and examples in this book.

 - **[PyMC Ordered Categories Example](https://www.pymc.io/projects/examples/en/latest/statistical_rethinking_lectures/11-Ordered_Categories.html)** - Statistical Rethinking lecture series on ordered categorical data, providing the foundational understanding of cumulative ordinal regression models and their implementation in PyMC.

 - **[PyMC GLM Ordinal Regression Example](https://www.pymc.io/projects/examples/en/latest/generalized_linear_models/GLM-ordinal-regression.html)** - Comprehensive guide to generalized linear models for ordinal regression, offering insights into model specification, prior choices, and diagnostic approaches.